Off the Beaten Path

 What To Avoid

-In general, you should not approach any wildlife you may see on the trail.
-Animals that feel threatened may become aggressive and attack you.
+In general, do not approach any wildlife you may see on the trail.
+Animals that feel threatened may become aggressive and attack.
 Besides being dangerous, it is also illegal to feed some animals, such as alligators.

-Beware of poisonous plants such as poison ivy, oak, and sumac.
-The most common of these--poison ivy--is most often found at the edges of trails and paths and along old fences, and it also grows in deep woods.
+Beware of poison ivy, oak, sumac, and other poisonous plants.
+The most common of these—poison ivy—is often found at the edges of trails, along old fences, and deep in the woods.

 Florida's warm climate makes the state an ideal location for insect life.
 Until cooler winter weather sets in, you are likely to encounter mosquitoes, biting flies, and gnats (also called "no-see-ums").
 Bring insect repellent with you, as well as an anti-itch product in case you do get bitten.